ugo-emekauwa/hx-auto-deploy/README.md

 6. Save the changes you have made to the HX_Auto_Deploy.py file.
 7. Run the HX_Auto_Deploy.py file.

-Once the **HX_Auto_Deploy** tool has completed running, you can return to the Cisco Intersight GUI to see the HyperFlex Edge cluster profile created and in a state of deployment in the **Profiles** section.
+Once the **HX Auto Deploy Tool** has completed running, you can return to the Cisco Intersight GUI to see the HyperFlex Edge cluster profile created and in a state of deployment in the **CONFIGURE/Profiles** section.

-The **HyperFlex Notification Tool** located on the wkst1 desktop or available on GitHub at [https://github.com/ugo-emekauwa/hyperflex-notification-tool](https://github.com/ugo-emekauwa/hyperflex-notification-tool) can be used to receive automated updates on the status of the HyperFlex Edge deployment.
+The **HyperFlex Notification Tool** available on GitHub at [https://github.com/ugo-emekauwa/hyperflex-notification-tool](https://github.com/ugo-emekauwa/hyperflex-notification-tool) can be used to receive automated updates on the status of the HyperFlex Edge deployment.

 ## Use Cases:
 The Cisco HyperFlex Edge Automated Deployment Tool for Cisco Intersight can be demoed on Cisco dCloud in the following labs: